 Recruitment automation technology like Applicant Tracking Systems (ATS) and AI software have changed the way organisations find the right candidates.
 They are designed to help HR tackle the massive inbound traffic of resumes they receive daily, consequently reducing the time-to-hire.

 But, although recruitment technology can streamline and simplify the operation, it could also cause frustrating issues.
-AI-powered ATS’ can sort through candidate profiles and find the literal closest match, but, the system can also run the risk of glossing over non-traditional candidates that might be a good fit for the job and may fall through the cracks of the rules-based system.
+AI-powered ATS’ can sort through the talent pool of candidate profiles and find the literal closest match, but, the system can also run the risk of glossing over non-traditional candidates that might be a good fit for the job and may fall through the cracks of the rules-based system.

 2. Data-backed decisions